-Does it smell of mildew? – If the air that is coming through your supply registers is reminiscent of a wet towel, mildew could certainly be your problem.
-What this means is that there could be mold and/or fungus growing in or around your outside A/C unit.
+If the air that is coming through your supply registers is reminiscent of a wet towel, mildew could certainly be your problem.
+What this means is that there could be mold and/or fungus growing in or around your outside AC unit.
 This is a very common problem.
 As we have stated in previous blog posts, an HVAC unit not only adjusts the temperature inside of your home, but it also eliminates or lowers the humidity levels as well.
 If your compressor is not drained properly, mold and mildew may grow on any lingering moisture.
 You may also consider changing your unit’s filters, as this is often the cause for this particular odor.

-Does it smell of rotten eggs? – This smell can usually be boiled down to one root cause: dead animal(s).
+This smell can usually be boiled down to one root cause: dead animal(s).
 This is probably the issue if the smell that you are experiencing is of a “spoiled” nature.
 Animals will, especially during the winter months, seek shelter inside of your HVAC unit.
 It is not advisable for you to clean the unit out yourself if this is the issue.
 There are many health hazards that are connected to dead animals, especially if they have been sitting a while.
-Contact us and we will gladly come out to help you in this instance.
+Contact us immediately and we will gladly come out to help you in this instance.

-Does it smell of feet? – The smell of feet coming through your supply registers usually points to stagnant water in your unit that isn’t drained properly.
+The smell of vinegar coming through your supply registers usually points to stagnant water in your unit that isn’t drained properly.
 As you recall from the information regarding the smell of mildew, if this issue isn’t taken seriously and is forgotten then it’s likely that mold and mildew will become an issue later down the road.
 The sooner you address this smell the less damage you are doing to your HVAC unit.

-Does it smell of gunpowder? – It’s safe to say that if you smell gunpowder coming through your vents then you are experiencing an electrical problem, hence the burning smell.
+It’s safe to say that if you have a burning smell coming through your vents then you are experiencing an electrical problem, hence the burning smell.
 These problems often happen to older homes because their units have usually been around for a while.
 All it takes to fix this smell is replacing the circuit board (which has likely shorted) and/or replace the blower fan because its motor has burned out.
 We here at BR McGinty take care of both of the above listed issues regarding electrical problems with your unit.

 And what if when you turn your unit on it doesn’t necessarily smell, but there is a terrible squealing noise?
 Well, that’s something that we can help with as well.
 Click this link for more information on what can be causing that terrible noise!